Fatih Tekke

-Fatih Tekke (born 9 September 1977), known by his given nickname Sultan, is a Turkish football coach and former player who is currently the head coach of Trabzonspor.
+Fatih Tekke (born 9 September 1977), known by his given nickname Sultan, is a Turkish football coach and former player.
+He last served as the head coach of the Süper Lig club Trabzonspor.
 He started his professional career at Trabzonspor and later played for Altay, Gaziantepspor, Zenit, and Beşiktaş.
 He achieved recognition as the top scorer in the Süper Lig during the 2004–05 season.
 Tekke also represented the Turkey national team, and he eventually retired from playing, transitioning into a managerial role.

 Club career

 Early years

 Tekke was born in the small town of Köprübaşı, in the province of Trabzon.
 He joined Trabzonspor, the major team in the area.
 Tekke was still in his teens when he started to appear in the first team.
 In 45 matches that he played between 1994–97, he scored six goals.
 At the beginning of the 1997–98 season he was loaned out to Altay of İzmir, where he scored eight goals in 24 matches.
 In a 5–4 defeat to Galatasaray, he scored a hat-trick.
 However a few weeks later he broke his leg and was out of the game for six months.
 Upon his return to Trabzonspor, Tekke played another 38 matches and scored six goals before he transferred to Gaziantepspor in the summer of 2000.
 In this period he made his first appearance for the Turkey national team.

 In 2002, Tekke returned to Trabzonspor and was given the captaincy.
 This was the time Tekke reached the peak of his career.
 In the 2004–05 season he managed to become the league's top goal scorer with 31 goals, 7 goals ahead of the second placed player and was second for the Golden Foot.
 During his spell with Trabzonspor, he won two medals for winning the Turkish Cup in consecutive seasons.